ase-fs25/DailyGrind/microservices/push-notification-service/README.md

 - `POST /push-notifications/send` - Send push notifications to subscribers
 - `POST /push-notifications/subscribe` - Subscribe a user to push notifications

+## Documentation

+The microservice is also documented using JavaDoc.
+The JavaDoc can be generated using Maven and can be found in the `docs` directory.
+Open the `index.html` file in the `docs` directory to view the documentation.

 ## Configuration

 ### Security